Addiction shatters lives.

 It also shatters our society, our economy, and our social infrastructure.

 The Centers for Disease Control (CDC) affirms that this is the “worst drug overdose epidemic in [U.S.] history.”
-And the problem has grown so severe that, in 2014, the CDC added prescription drug overdose prevention to its list of top five public health challenges.7 Opioid-related illnesses and deaths are at epidemic levels right now, and it’s quickly getting worse.
+And the problem has grown so severe that, in 2014, the CDC added prescription drug overdose prevention to its list of top five public health challenges.
+3 Illnesses and deaths related to substance use disorders are at epidemic levels right now, and it’s quickly getting worse.

-Addiction has high health care & tax costs8,9
+Addiction has high health care & tax costs4,5

 Addiction contributes to mass incarceration

-The rising costs of addiction exceed $700 billion annually.13
+The rising costs of addiction exceed $700 billion annually.9

 That’s the total of health care costs, criminal justice costs, and costs associated with lost productivity.
 We are spending billions on stop-gaps, emergency treatment, and quick Band-Aid fixes on a deep and serious wound.